Lawrence Community COVID-19 Testing Center

 Does the test cost anything?

-Massachusetts is offering free testing from July 10 – September 12 for asymptomatic patients
+Massachusetts is offering free testing from July 10 – October 31 for asymptomatic residents of Massachusetts

 What if my immigration status or insurance coverage is of concern?
 Can I get tested?